-In this work, we observe that the practical difficulties encountered when sampling the posterior distribution are caused by the ill-conditioning of the problem.
+In this work, we observe that the practical difficulties encountered when sampling the true posterior distribution are caused by the ill-conditioning of the problem.
 For convergence, small step sizes and many noise scales must be used which then prevents effective sampling.
-We tackle this problem by preconditioning: Degrees of freedom that correspond to large singular values of the SENSE model, i.e. which are strongly restricted by the measurements, are refined with small updates, while degrees of freedom corresponding to small singular values are refined with large updates allowing them to traverse the probability mass given by the prior distribution more freely.
+We tackle this problem by preconditioning: Degrees of freedom that correspond to large singular values of the SENSE model, i.e. which are strongly restricted by the measurements, are refined with small updates, while degrees of freedom corresponding to small singular values are refined with large updates allowing them to traverse the probability mass given by the learned prior distribution more freely.
 Our approach can then be used with a fixed pre-chosen step size and thus eliminate the need to tune it for different acquisitions.
 The weighting of the likelihood and prior is completely determined by the noise level of the measurements, which is known from an adjustment scan or can be estimated from the image background.